 - a.
 The claim cost rates of most dental plans do not vary significantly by age in our experience.
 This might depend on plan design, as preventive care and basic restorations generally decrease in cost by age while major types of restorations increase with age.
 The typical dental plan (such as one that pays benefits at 100% for preventive care, 80% for basic restorations, and 50% for major restorations) often balances out costs by service so that there is little difference in total costs by age.
 For plan designs that differ from the typical design, an analysis of aging might be undertaken. - b.
 Vision and hearing plans can have costs that vary by age, but their costs are typically low compared to the costs of a medical plan.
 In most cases, due to its minimal impact on overall costs, we have observed rates that do not vary by age. - c.
-Individual Medicare Advantage (MA)12 plans are currently required by federal law to issue their plans to Medicare-eligible beneficiaries with no premium difference for age or gender.
-Accordingly, in the case of plan sponsors that offer individual MA products to their Medicare retirees, we have observed that actuaries typically value such benefits with non-age-rated premiums.
-Note that this exception would likely not apply to group MA plans, Employer Group Waiver Plans (EGWPs), individual Medicare supplement plans, or other employer-sponsored Medicare-eligible retiree plans, as those generally would have underlying costs that vary by age.

-3. No age-related implicit subsidies

-- a.
-A medical reimbursement plan with low annual limits (e.g., \$1,000) might not have significant age-related implicit subsidies and so it may be appropriate to use the plan's expected average per-capita claims cost without age-rating. - b.
+Medicare Advantage (MA) plans exist in the form of either individual or group-issued contracts.
+Each type receives a risk-adjusted federal subsidy that is intended to eliminate any subscriber cost differences due to age, gender, or health status, resulting in an average medical cost for all subscribers.
+It is also true that Medicare prescription drug plans (whether offered as stand-alone or bundled with MA as an MA-PD) have a relatively flat age and gender curve after federal payments.
+In our view, the age-independent cost curve created by federal subsidies supports the practice of not age-rating the premiums for these individual or group MA, MA-PD, or stand-alone Medicare Part D drug plans.
+Note that this exception would likely not apply to individual Medicare supplement plans or to traditional employer-sponsored Medicare-integrated retiree health insurance plans, as those generally would have underlying costs that vary by age. - 3.
+No age-related implicit subsidies - a.
+A medical reimbursement plan with low annual limits (e.g., \$1,000) might not have significant age-related implicit subsidies and so it may be appropriate to use the plan's expected average per capita claims cost without age-rating. - b.
 Similarly, a plan that pays for only extremely high catastrophic claims (e.g., those over \$100,000) might also not have significant age-related implicit subsidies, although further study might be required on these types of plans. - c.
-For a program that covers only retirees (no active employees)13 and that limits the employer subsidy to a relatively low fixed cap, it may be appropriate to value only the cap and ignore any age-related implicit subsidies as immaterial.
+For a program that covers only retirees (no active employees) and that limits the employer subsidy to a relatively low fixed cap, it may be appropriate to value only the cap and ignore any age-related implicit subsidies as immaterial.

-Medicare Advantage plans must offer benefits that are at least actuarially equivalent to the original fee-for-service Medicare program (Part A Hospital Insurance and Part B Supplemental Medical Insurance).
-In addition, many MA plans also provide drug coverage.
-An insurance company or HMO might be able to mitigate the risk differences by age due to risk-adjusted payments from the federal government for the covered individuals and a higher level of medical management than is performed under the original Medicare program.
+&lt;sup>12 Medicare Advantage plans must offer benefits that are at least actuarially equivalent to the original fee-for-service Medicare program (Part A Hospital Insurance and Part B Supplemental Medical Insurance), while the benefits for any Medicare prescription drug plan must be at least actuarially equivalent to the standard Medicare Part D design.